digitallyinduced/ihp/Guide/architecture.markdown

 JS files, as all your other static assets, should be place in the `static` directory.

-In general we follow an approach where most of the business logic resides on the haskell server.
+In general we follow an approach where most of the business logic resides on the Haskell server.
 Only for small interactions we try to use a small isolated bit of javascript.

 Your global, non-page specific, javascript code can be placed in `app.js`.